Leron33/Graph-matching/README.md

 # Graph-matching
 Graph Matching with Partially-Correct Seeds

 This repository contains a MATLAB implementation of the graph matching method developed in "Graph Matching with Partially-Correct Seeds" by Liren Yu, Jiaming Xu and Xiaojun Lin.
+See the paper at https://arxiv.org/pdf/2004.03816.pdf.

 **graphmatch_er** folder contains the code to evaluate the performance comparison with synthetic data and to verify the scaling  results.